Doodler: Murders

-Table of victims

 Investigation

 Police questioned a young man as a murder suspect in the case, but could not proceed with criminal charges because the three surviving victims did not want to "out" themselves by testifying against him in court.
 Among the stabbing survivors were a "well-known entertainer" and a diplomat.
 The suspect cooperated with police during his interview but he never admitted guilt for the murders and attacks.
 Officers stated that they strongly believed that the man in question was responsible for the crimes, but he was never tried or convicted because of the survivors' refusals to appear in court.
 To date, the suspect has not been named publicly or apprehended; very little information is available to the public about the crimes.

-Two other potential suspects arose in 1977 after a pair of men from Redondo Beach were arrested in Riverside County, California, and questioned on suspicion of approximately 28 murders that, like the San Francisco killings, occurred after "homosexual encounters".

-Status

-As of May 2018, the case is open and ongoing in the San Francisco Police Department.
+The case is open and ongoing in the San Francisco Police Department.
 Recent successes using DNA technology developed in the decades since the crimes have led police to re-examine evidence in the case.
 In February 2019, police offered a $100,000 reward for information leading to the arrest of the killer and released a revised sketch showing what he could look like four decades later.
 They later announced they would consider forensic genetic genealogy, which identified a suspect in the Golden State Killer murders.